krisha-mehta/geospatial-study/geospatial-dm/assets/consent.md

 Records of your participation in this study will be held confidential so far as permitted by law.
-However, the study investigators, the sponsor or its designee and, under certain circumstances, the University of Utah Institutional Review Board (IRB) will be able to inspect and have access to this data.
+However, the study investigators, the sponsor or its designee and, under certain circumstances, the University of Chicago Institutional Review Board (IRB) will be able to inspect and have access to this data.
 Any publication or presentation of the data will not identify you.